casework/CASE-Implementation-DC3DD/README.md

 # CLI Wrapper Prototype

+### Development Status: Alpha

+Alpha status implies:
+- Designation of versions of CASE and UCO the project supports.
+- Follow Semantic Versioning (SEMVER).

-This is a proof-of-concept (POC) that started out with a need to represent information from DC3DD in CASE format.
+This is an implementation that started out with a need to represent information from DC3DD in CASE format.

+### Description

 During discussions with the current maintainer it was established that the tool is meant to be easy, fast, and lightweght.
 Thus, the initial idea of embedding Python into the C codebase was scrapped and a CLI wrapper written instead.